Tarsiciosh/EssentialFeed/NOTES.md

 ### 4 - 1) [Image Comments Composition] Navigation and Feature Composition
 ```
+[rename file] (ListViewController+TestHelpers)
 - for simple views (dont require complex dependencies) you can present them directly
-- for example in the ListViewController display(error)
+- for example in the ListViewController display(error) func
 if let error = viewModel.message
     let alert = UIAlerController(title: nil, message: message, preferredStyle: .alert)
     present(alert, animated: true)
-- other example if the FeedImageViewModel would have access to all the comments
+- other example if the FeedImageViewModel would have access to all the comments (array of comments)
-- when selecting a row we could get the index and pass the comment to the comments view
+- when selecting a row we could get the index and pass the comment to the comments view and navigate
-- one argument agaist this is that it would need to know if it is in a navegation controller
+- one argument agaist this is that it would need to know if it is in a navegation controller or presented modally
-- to solve this we can use the show (it will handle the navigation for us) presented or pushed in a nav controller
+- to solve this we can use the show method (it will handle the navigation for us) presented or pushed in a nav controller
 - other api is showDetailViewController
 - olso you could set up the dependencies in the the prepare for segue
 - in generic view controllers we could not have this coupling
 - the idea is to handle navigation in the composition root
-- start with an integration test for the feed comments
+- so we start with an integration test for the feed comments
 - create EssentialAppTests/CommentsUIIntegrationTests (last)
-- copy and past from the FeedUIIntegrationTests (but it uses a bunch of helper methods)
+- copy and past from the FeedUIIntegrationTests (but it uses a bunch of helper methods declared in test extensions!)
-- so we could make it a subclass of it (remove the final) and override the methods (editor fix all issues) TS
+- so we could make it a subclass of it (remove the final and override the methods) (editor fix all issues) TS
-- remove all image specific tests (last ones) remove also helper
+- remove all image specific tests (not the last one test!) remove also makeImage helper
-- in makeSUT change to CommenstUIComposer.commentsComposedWith(commentsLoader: loader.loadPublisher
+- in makeSUT change to CommenstUIComposer.commentsComposedWith(commentsLoader: loader.loadPublisher)
 - create the CommentsUIComposer (below the FeedUIComposer)
-- copy and paste from this change the names
+- copy and paste from it and change the names (only the needed for the test)
-- for the case of imageLoader replace it with an closure {_ in Empty<Data, Error>.eraseToAnyPublisher() }
+- for the case of imageLoader replace it with a closure {_ in Empty<Data, Error>.eraseToAnyPublisher() } TS
 [duplicate ...]
 - the idea is to go one by one the tests removing the override and after all are done remove the subclassing
 T) test_commentsView_hasTitle